djarrard-zz/Arcade-Human-Friendly-Relative-Time/README.md

 ## Use Cases

-To create a richer popup experience where temporal data is more easily understand based on when an event occured relative to now.
+To create a richer popup experience where temporal data is more easily understood based on when an event occured relative to now.

 ## Workflow